econia-labs/econia-v5/src/move/research/uniswap-v3-book-milestone-1/README.md

 ## Numerical algorithms

-The square root algorithm (`sqrt`) is adapted from a [Wikipedia] example, which notes that the search converges faster when the initial estimate is adjusted for the binary logarithm of the operand.
+The square root algorithm (`math::sqrt`) is adapted from a [Wikipedia] example, which notes that the search converges faster when the initial estimate is adjusted for the binary logarithm of the operand.

 Both a [stack overflow answer] and `math128` from the Aptos Standard Library specify that the binary logarithm of an integer is equivalent to the position of the most significant bit.
-Hence the binary logarithm function (`log2_unchecked`) uses a simple binary search to identify the most significant bit.
+Hence the binary logarithm function (`math::log2_unchecked`) uses a simple binary search to identify the most significant bit.

 ## Fixed point